 - Easy to set up and use

 - Graphs and detailed spending reports

-- Can link all your financial accounts to one place
+- Link all your accounts (bank accounts, investments, debts) to one place

 - Large community forum inside the app